ykmaeng/ykmaeng.github.io/content/posts/IELTS/charts-showing-different-causes-of-death-in-the-USA-for-two-different-years.md

 Overall, the report does a good job at providing an overview of the data from the charts.
 With a few refinements, it could be even more effective in conveying the information clearly and concisely.
 {{< /admonition >}}

-{{< admonition note "Paraphrased Version by ChatGPT" false >}}
+{{< admonition note "Paraphrased Version by ChatGPT (152 words)" false >}}
-The pie charts illustrate the distribution of six primary causes of death in the USA for the years 1975 and 2002.
-Overall, heart disease and the 'other' category dominated as leading causes of mortality during these years, with lung disease accounting for the smallest portion.
+The pie charts `illustrate` the distribution of six `primary causes of` death in the USA for the years 1975 and 2002.

+Overall, heart disease and the 'other' category `dominated as leading causes of mortality during these years`, with lung disease accounting for `the smallest portion`.

-In 1975, heart diseases took the lead, making up 38% of the deaths, closely followed by the 'other' category at 4% less.
-Cancer was the next significant cause, standing at half the percentage of the 'other' category.
-Deaths due to accidents, pneumonia, and lung disease were relatively close, with percentages spanning from 2% to 6%.
+In 1975, heart diseases `took the lead`, `making up` 38% of the deaths, `closely followed by` the 'other' category at 4% less.
+Cancer was the next `significant cause`, `standing at half the percentage of` the 'other' category.
+Deaths due to accidents, pneumonia, and lung disease were relatively close, `with percentages spanning` from 2% to 6%.

-By 2002, there was a noticeable rise in the 'other' category, reaching 35%.
-Cancer also saw an uptick, accounting for 23% of the deaths.
-Pneumonia and lung disease mirrored each other in proportions, with 4% and 3% respectively.
-Heart disease, though still significant, reduced to 31%, whereas accidents remained consistent at 4%.
+By 2002, `there was a noticeable rise in` the 'other' category, reaching 35%.
+Cancer also saw an `uptick`, accounting for 23% of the deaths.
+Pneumonia and lung disease `mirrored each other in proportions`, with 4% and 3% `respectively`.
+Heart disease, `though still significant`, reduced to 31%, `whereas` accidents `remained consistent at` 4%.
 {{< /admonition >}}